Lesson 001. Greetings in Chinese.

-There are several ways of saying hello in Chinese.
-Learn how to greet people you meet for the first time and people you have not seen for a long time.
-You can start learning Mandarin from this lesson.
-Full PDF transcripts and worksheets available on the Website.
+There are several basic greetings in Mandarin Chinese.
+In this lesson you will learn how to greet people you meet for the first time and also people you have not seen for a long time.
+You can start learning Mandarin Chinese from this lesson!
+To download ALL 200+ lessons with full PDF transcripts and worksheets, please sign up at www.melnyks.com.

 Thank you for listening in.
 I will continue the lessons.
 I have made a curriculum for one year, after which you can hopefully be alble to communicate in Chinese on some basic level.